Download one of our supply chain, EUDR, CSRD/VSME & ESG compliance guides now Learn more →

 • Turnover: An annual turnover of more than 40 million euros.

-These criteria mean that large capital market-oriented companies, credit institutions and insurance companies within the European Union are obliged to provide non-financial reporting.
-The aim of this regulation is to increase the transparency and accountability of large companies and thus strengthen the confidence of investors, customers and the public.
+Large listed companies, credit institutions and insurance companies in the EU must prepare non-financial reports.
+The aim is to increase the transparency and accountability of these companies and to strengthen the trust of investors, customers and the public.

 However, there are also exceptions and special regulations that can limit the scope of the directive on non-financial reporting.
 Small and medium-sized enterprises (SMEs) are generally exempt from the reporting obligation, unless they are listed on a stock exchange.
 Subsidiaries whose parent company already submits a consolidated report in accordance with NFRD requirements may also be exempt from the individual reporting obligation.